Detecting AI Coding Tool Adoption and Its Behavioural Effects on Developer Commit Activity

 Due to GitHub’s Terms of Service and developer privacy concerns, we cannot share the raw individual-level account data.
 However, we provide:

-data/panel_dataset.csvanddata/github_panel_flat.csv— country-quarter level aggregates sufficient to reproduce all regression tables - Classifier predictions:
+• Aggregate panel data: data/panel_dataset.csv and data/github_panel_flat.csv — country-quarter level aggregates sufficient to reproduce all regression tables

 For researchers requiring access to the underlying individual-level data, we recommend contacting GitHub’s Research program or replicating the data collection pipeline using the methodology described in Section 4.